-Burning Man founder and original instigator Larry Harvey founded the Philosophical Center to serve as the “conscience and collective memory” of Burning Man, advancing the ethos described in the 10 Principles and acting to collect, preserve, and disseminate the essential stories that form our cultural DNA.
+Burning Man founder and original instigator Larry Harvey created the Philosophical Center to serve as the “conscience and collective memory” of Burning Man, advancing the ethos described in the 10 Principles and acting to collect, preserve, and disseminate the essential stories that form our cultural DNA.
 Ranging from scholarly papers and thoughtful essays to interviews and first-person accounts, including some great videos, these resources are meant to inspire and inform, to preserve our past and help us find our way forward together.
-If you have a story to add to the collection, tell us about it.

 Any thoughtful exploration of Burning Man’s philosophical and historical roots must consider the ideas of Larry Harvey and his five partners in Black Rock City, LLC: Harley Dubois, Marian Goodell, Michael Mikel, Will Roger Peterson, and Crimson Rose.
 This group collaboratively led Burning Man from 1998 to 2013, when Burning Man became a nonprofit.
 These days, each of the six founders have varying levels of involvement in the operations of Burning Man and their collective influence continues to be felt in many ways throughout the community.
 In this section we have assembled some representative writings, interviews, and speaking engagements.
 Additional writings can be found in Historical Publications.